JobCollins/bayesInference/README.md

 ### Contribution guidelines ###

 If you find any bugs or improvements you would like to suggest you can reach out to dulojob@gmail.com with the Subject 'Bayes Inference'.
+The live app is here https://arcane-sierra-40109.herokuapp.com/

 ### Happy Inferencing!!!